epicbytes/prettier-plugin-typewind/README.md

 # Plugin for converting string classes to object classes
-## Attention!
+### Attention!
 This is a test solution, not ready for production.
+But works fine, but does not exclude bugs

 ## Installation